OpenDAO (OPEN) Trading Down 17.7% Over Last Week

-OpenDAO (CURRENCY:OPEN) traded 0.9% lower against the dollar during the twenty-four hour period ending at 11:00 AM E.T. on August 10th.
-One OpenDAO coin can currently be bought for about $1.94 or 0.00003610 BTC on exchanges.
-In the last seven days, OpenDAO has traded down 17.7% against the dollar.
-OpenDAO has a market capitalization of $7.05 million and approximately $4.37 million worth of OpenDAO was traded on exchanges in the last day.
+OpenDAO (CURRENCY:OPEN) traded down 0.9% against the U.S. dollar during the one day period ending at 9:00 AM ET on August 11th.
+In the last week, OpenDAO has traded 17.7% lower against the U.S. dollar.
+OpenDAO has a market cap of $7.05 million and approximately $4.37 million worth of OpenDAO was traded on exchanges in the last day.
+One OpenDAO coin can currently be purchased for approximately $1.94 or 0.00003610 BTC on exchanges.

 Here’s how related cryptocurrencies have performed in the last day: